 College of Earth and Mineral Science faculty and Dutton Institute learning designers partner in the development and delivery of the College's online courses, with a shared goal of engaging students in dynamic online educational experiences.
-This partnership is based on respect and value for the role each plays as they bring their expertise into the development and delivery process.
+This partnership is based on respect and value for the role each plays as they bring their expertise to the development and delivery process.

 The matrix below outlines the key tasks in delivering an online course.
 The roles and responsibilities of the learning designer and course instructor are included for each task.
 (NOTE: These tasks are closely related to the College's Best Practices and Expectations for Online Teaching.)

-|Follow the established course start and end dates.
-Meet student expectations for a course which will start and end as stated in the Schedule of Courses.||New Instructor?
-Walk the course instructor though information on the College's "Managing Your Online Course" website, providing any additional course-specific tasks that need to be completed throughout the course delivery process.
+|New Instructor?
+Walk the course instructor through information on the College's "Managing Your Online Course" website, providing any additional course-specific tasks that need to be completed throughout the course delivery process.

 Experienced Instructor?
 Remind the instructor of the "Managing Your Online Course" website.

 |Follow the College's "Managing Your Online Course" throughout the semester and each time the course is taught.